mknithin/mk_dev_notes/docs/source/database/orm/sql_alchemy/index.rst

 Create a Schema
 ###############

-SQL ALchemy represents information for a specific table using **Table** , and the declarative system will automatically construct this(Table metadata) for us.
+SQL ALchemy represents information for a specific table using **Table** object, and the declarative system will automatically construct this(Table metadata) for us.

 The Table object is a member of a larger collection known as **MetaData**.
 When using Declarative, this object is available using the .metadata attribute of our declarative base class.